xoseperez/espurna/README.md

     * Specific definitions for touch button devices (ESPurna Switch, Sonoff Touch & T1)

 ## Notices

 ---
+> **2018-01-11**: As of current version (1.12.0) ESPurna is tested using Arduino Core 2.3.0 and it's meant to be built against that version.

+---
 > **2017-08-26**: since version 1.9.0 the default **MQTT topics for commands have changed**.
 They all now end with "/set".
 This means you will have to change your controller software (Node-RED or alike) to send messages to -for instance- "/home/living/light/relay/0/set".
 The device will publish its state in "/home/living/light/relay/0" like before.